bobnatural/CMSSync/CMSSync/Readme.txt

 TODO:

 ReleseNotes:
+11. On startup, if all of Dest AD is down then don't start.
+10. Check that the account exists in all secondary destination AD.
+Only after the account exists in all others Dest AD then send in the CPR to CMS.
+9. Adhint SMARTCARD_REQUIRED (True / False)
+8. Adhint ACCOUNTDISABLE (True / False)
+7. * in hintAttribute

 6. If CCM submit fails then Rollback Destination AD action (delete user or rollback attributes).
 Print warning to log with EventID=151.
 If this occurred in startup then accounts stored in list and will be processed again during Polling.
 5. if AD SSL connection failed but ClearLDAP works fine then look at System Log "Event ID: 36881 Source: Schannel".
 4. QualityCheck EventID=15 (Error)